Green Card Financial Project Manager Jobs

 INTRODUCTION

-- Develop strong work plan budgets and budget notes in accordance with requirements in coordination with project team leaders.
+- Develop strong work plan budgets and budget notes in accordance with requirements and in coordination with project team leaders.

-- Perform other related duties as requested.
+- Other duties as assigned.

 MINIMUM QUALIFICATIONS

-- Bachelor’s degree in Finance, Accounting, Business, or related field
+- Bachelor’s Degree in Finance, Accounting, Business, or related field.

-- Five years of progressively responsible related financial and operations experience
+- Five years related experience.

-- Additional education may substitute for required experience and additional related experience may substitute for required education, to the extent permitted by the JHU equivalency formula
+- Additional education may substitute for required experience, and additional related experience may substitute for required education beyond a high school diploma/graduation equivalent, to the extent permitted by the JHU equivalency formula.

 PREFERRED QUALIFICATIONS

-- Master’s degree in finance, accounting, business or related field.
+- Master’s Degree in Finance, Accounting, Business or related field.

 CLASSIFIED TITLE: Financial Project Manager